-A new object model, the CAPE-OPEN Binary Interop Architecture (COBIA), has been proposed as a next step in the evolution of CAPE-OPEN.
-COBIA will include registration components, binary interoperability standards, and middleware that acts as a bridge between software components.
-Development of COBIA involves a number of tasks, grouped in phases, which can be performed incrementally.
+A new middleware, the CAPE-OPEN Binary Interop Architecture (COBIA), is the next step in the evolution of CAPE-OPEN.
+COBIA includes registration components, binary interoperability standards, and middleware that acts as a bridge between software components.
+Development of COBIA involves a number of tasks, grouped in phases, which are performed incrementally.

 Support for legacy COM-based CAPE-OPEN is a key requirement.
-COM-based CAPE-OPEN is a proven technology that needs to be supported by COBIA, however, COM is almost exclusively utilized on Microsoft Windows operating system, and a majority of the development is done with Microsoft development tools.
-COBIA is intended to run on any operating system, and to support a variety of development tools.
-The COM/COBIA interop will only be provided for the Windows platform.
+COM-based CAPE-OPEN is a proven technology that needs to be supported by COBIA, however, COM is almost exclusively utilized on Microsoft Windows operating systems, and a majority of the development is done with Microsoft development tools.
+COBIA intends to run on any operating system, and to support a variety of development tools.
+The COM/COBIA interop is only provided for the Windows platform.

 The legacy argument does not hold for CORBA implementations – CORBA/COBIA interop is not anticipated to be part of the scope of COBIA.

 COBIA development provides an opportunity to simplify existing interfaces and remove COM-specific artifacts in the current interface specifications.
 The Methods &Tools Special Interest Group has documented core interfaces required to implement a CAPE-OPEN compliant PME and PMCs and the M&T SIG has also identified interfaces that can be simplified or deprecated.
 Interface simplification is not considered a time-critical step and will not impact COBIA’s development.